Can I Sue a Judge?

 Even where state judges and federal judges have absolute immunity, you can use the law to:

-- Ask to have the judge disqualified or recused
+• Ask to have the judge disqualified or recused

-- Submit a trial court or lower circuit court ruling to an appellate court
+• Submit a trial court or lower circuit court ruling to an appellate court

-- Submit a court of appeals decision to the state or the U. S. Supreme Court
+• Submit a court of appeals decision to the state or the U. S. Supreme Court

 While the process varies between states, challenging or disqualifying a judge allows you to request a new judge, sometimes by right, because the judge assigned to your case is prejudiced or otherwise unfit to hear your case.

-A judge may choose to recuse themselves if they acknowledge a personal conflict of interest, such as when a blood relationship exists between the judge and the person that you sued.
+A judge may choose to recuse themselves if they acknowledge a personal conflict of interest, such as when a blood relationship exists between the judge and the person whom you sued.
 If the judge isn't willing to step aside, you may have the right to force them to recuse themselves.

 The appeals process likewise allows you to take your case to a new judge or panel of judges sitting in a higher court.
 Because the state and federal judiciary systems hear different cases, the appeals process varies depending on the nature of your claim.
 For example, federal courts, and ultimately the U. S. Supreme Court, may hear cases involving constitutional rights and civil rights.

-What Else Can You Do?
+What Else Can You Do About an Unjust Judge?

 Outside of using the court system itself, another workaround involves filing a complaint directly with a state agency.
 A few examples include:

 While many judges, including federal district court judges and higher-level state court officers, are appointed by executives such as the president and the various state governors, most state judicial officials are elected by the people.
-Sometimes, if you really hate a judge and can't get over their terrible ruling against you, the best legal tool in your arsenal is the ballot box: motivate yourself and your friends to go out and vote out the bad seeds.

 Originally rooted in common law, the concept of absolute immunity exists to preserve the impartiality of judges and their ability to strike down people with the full force of the law without fearing that they will face consequences for their actions on the bench.
 After all, a judge should have the confidence to do what is right without fearing that it will affect their personal life.